ThaboTT/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 1-who_am_i > to print the effective username of the current user.
 - 2-groups > to print all the groups the current user belongs to.
 - 3-new_owner > to change file ownership.
+- 4-empty > to create an empty file.